 7 Skincare Hacks for Combination Skin Perfection

 Combination skin is basically your face playing favourites with oil production.
 Your T-zone (forehead, nose, and chin) tends to be oily, while your cheeks and outer areas lean towards normal or dry.
-This happens because you have more sebaceous glands in your T-zone, which pump out more oil.
+This happens because you have more oil-producing glands in your T-zone, which pump out more oil.
 Hormones, genetics, and even the weather can make this contrast more noticeable.

 The tricky bit?
 Most skincare products are designed for one skin type, not this mixed situation.
 Using the wrong products can make your oily areas greasier or leave your dry patches feeling tight and flaky.
 That's why combination skin needs a thoughtful approach that treats each zone according to its needs.